 - 8. In a small bowl, mix the cornstarch with a little of the apple juice to make a smooth paste.

 - 9. Pour the remaining apple juice in a small saucepan over low heat.
 Gradually add the cornstarch paste and cook, stirring constantly, until thick and smooth.
 Stir in the apple juice concentrate and cinnamon.
 Remove from the heat.
 Let it cool slightly.

 - 10. Take a taste.
 If a sweeter glaze is desired, beat in the confectioners’ sugar.

 - Serve the apple coffee cake

-- 11. Place a plate or cake stand on top of the Bundt pan and carefully invert everything and gently loosen the pan from the cake.
+- 11. Carefully transfer the cake to a cake stand or serving plate.
 If desired, spoon the warm apple glaze over the cooled apple coffee cake or sprinkle with confectioners sugar.
 Slice and serve while still warm or, if you can wait, let it cool, cover, and keep it overnight for an even more marvelous flavor.